Knowledge Management Systems (KMS): A Complete Guide

 A knowledge management system makes valuable knowledge more accessible to employees and customers alike, improving efficiency and customer experience.

 A knowledge management system (KMS) is a software platform used to capture, organize, and retrieve knowledge within a business, making it easy to access information for decision-making and collaboration.
-A KMS is commonly built into customer service software to help businesses improve the customer experience.
+A KMS system is commonly built into customer service software to help businesses improve the customer experience.

 Our research finds that 86% of service professionals say that customer expectations are higher than ever.
 Plus, 78% say customers seem more rushed than they used to.
 The right KMS can make a big difference.
 When customer service reps can quickly and easily access the information they need, they’ll be able to provide a better customer service experience.